Feniks-DDoS/Valentyn/README.md

 ## My Projects:

 ### 🌟 [Project 1 - Online Shop](https://feniks-ddos.github.io/Ecobazar/)
-A project where I built a responsive online shop website using HTML, CSS, JavaScript, and BEM methodology.
+A project where I built a responsive online shop website using HTML, CSS,SASS(scss), JavaScript, and BEM methodology.

 ### 🌟 [Project 2 - FutureTech Website](https://feniks-ddos.github.io/FutureTech/index.html)
 In this project, I focused on improving my understanding of JavaScript and dividing the project into separate blocks, which helped me better understand the responsibilities of each section.